From Essentials of Xing Yi Quan by Wang Li with Li Gui Chang and Chen Cheng Fu

 Translated by Huang Guo-Qi and edited by Tom Bisio

 Dong Xiu Sheng (1882-1939), also known as Dong Jun, was born in Taigu, Shanxi province.
 As a boy, Dong learned martial arts and Chinese medicine from his father.
 Later he learned Five Elements Soft Method of Shaolin (Shaolin Wuxing Roushu) from Li Shi Ying.
-He also learned Xing Yi from Liu Wen Hua the son of Lu Qi Lan as well as Geng Ji Shan (a student of Liu Qi Lan.
+Dong also learned Xing Yi from Liu Wen Hua, the son of Lu Qi Lan, as well as Geng Ji Shan (a student of Liu Qi Lan).
 Liu Qi Lan was one of the most famous disciples of Li Neng Ran, the creator of Xing Yi Quan.
 Dong also studied Ba Gua with Sun Lu Tang and Geng Ji Shan, who were themselves students of Cheng Ting Hua.
-Dong Xiu Sheng was a practitioner of traditional Chinese medicine and spent most of his life traveling in Northern China studying martial arts and treating patients.
-He was an well-known and influential practitioner of Xing Yi and authored several books on the subject.
+Dong Xiu Sheng was a practitioner of traditional Chinese medicine and spent most of his life traveling in Northern China, studying martial arts and treating patients.
+He was an well-known and influential practitioner of Xing Yi, and authored several books on the subject.
 One of his top students was Li Gui Chang who passed away in 2000 at the age of 86.

 In the winter our Qi (vital energy) is retained deep in the body.
-In the spring it moves to the surface and flows easily through the muscles tendons and joints.
-Stretching and flexibility exercises are not only easier to do, but also produce greater results in the spring.
+In the spring Qi moves to the surface, and flows easily through the muscles, tendons and joints.
+Stretching and flexibility exercises are not only easier to do, they also produce greater results in the spring.
 One of the most important spring activities is to take long walks in nature surrounded by living things.
 In this way our body becomes tuned to the resurgence of life happening around us.
 The body can be strengthened, the brain invigorated and the spirit calmed by taking leisurely walks in nature.
-By directly experiencing the forces of creation and birth that are taking place in the natural world we can stimulate our own vital force and our own creativity.
+By directly experiencing the forces of creation and birth that are taking place in the natural world, we can stimulate our own vital force and our own creativity.
 Hence the Huang Di Nei Jing , which Dong Xiu Sheng is quoting at times, says:

 In traditional Chinese medicine, disharmony of the emotions and psycho-spiritual faculties is considered to be one of the major causes of disease.
-The movements of the mind and the emotions are essentially movements of the qi.
-Anger is equivalent to the qi rising upward and frustration, an expression of the qi being blocked.
-Therefore to harmonize our qi with the seasonal qi, the Nei Jing tells us that we must also align our mental state with the seasonal qi – the configuration of the qi of heaven and earth at that time of the year.
+The movements of the mind and the emotions are essentially movements of the Qi.
+Anger is equivalent to the Qi rising upward and frustration, an expression of Qi being blocked.
+Therefore to harmonize our Qi with the seasonal Qi, the Nei Jing tells us that we must also align our mental state with the seasonal Qi – the configuration of the Qi of heaven and earth at that time of the year.

 The Huang Di Nei Jing expands on Dong’s abbreviated discussion and again elucidates the optimal psycho-emotional state that should be cultivated in the summer: